RolexCopyright © Notice

 Wilsdorf registered Rolex as a brand name in La Chaux-de-Fonds on 2 July 1908 as shown in the registration details reproduced here.
 This shows that Rolex is a trademark of Wilsdorf and Davis, manufacturers of watches, parts of watches and cases.
 Wilsdorf requested Aegler use the new trademark on all of his watches.
 Aegler wanted their own name to appear on the watches they manufactured, but reluctantly agreed to Wilsdorf's request.
-Wilsdorf wanted to create a brand that would distinguish his product from other watches, which may even have contained the same parts - Aegler was not an exclusive supplier to Wilsdorf at that time, and also supplied movements to Gruen.
+Wilsdorf wanted to create a brand that would distinguish his product from other watches, which may even have contained the same parts - Aegler was not an exclusive supplier to Wilsdorf at that time, also supplying movements to Gruen in America and others.
 Aegler registered Rolex as a trade name in 1913 for the manufacture of watches and watch parts.

-Today one sees Marconi and Unicorn watches being advertised (not by Rolex I hasten to add, but on internet web sites) as "early Rolexes".
-This is not entirely accurate, but ephemeral things like brand identity are not black and white, which is clearly what Wilsdorf himself had in mind.
-He wanted purchasers of the "other brand" watches to feel that they were getting a Rolex at a cheaper price, whilst at the same time persuading some other people that it was worth paying more to get a watch with the Rolex brand on it.
+Today one sees Marconi and Unicorn watches being advertised (not by Rolex I hasten to add) as "early Rolexes".
+Although this is not accurate, ephemeral things like brand identity are not black and white and this is clearly what Wilsdorf himself had in mind.
+He wanted purchasers of the "other brand" watches to at least feel that they were getting a Rolex at a cheaper price, whilst at the same time he was busy persuading other people that it was worth paying more to get a watch with the Rolex brand on it.
 The Tudor brand was launched in 1926 and Wilsdorf is reported to have said at the time For some years now I have been considering the idea of making a watch that our agents could sell at a more modest price than our Rolex watches, and yet one that would attain the standards of dependability for which Rolex is famous.
 It is called the Tudor Watch Company.

 However, and this is probably the critical point as far as most people who are not professional hair-splitters are concerned, a watch made with one of these "other" Rolex brands would not have left the factory with the "Rolex" brand on the dial.
 If it has Rolex on the dial now, then that has been added later by someone else.
 You don't think that whoever did that might have been trying to deceive you do you?
 Dear me, what an unpleasant thought.
 Whoever it was, it certainly wasn't me.
 As to the question of whether a watch is really a Rolex if it doesn't have, or shouldn't have, Rolex on the dial, I think I have made my views clear, but ultimately it comes down to your views and what you are happy with.
 But give thanks to the marketing people who took the idea of brand names, which were originally conceived to give people something they could trust, and made them into slippery creatures to manipulate desires and expectations.